 Probably best suited to families with children older than around 6 years+.

-Click HERE to go to our Rhodesian Ridgeback page.
+Click HERE to go to our Rhodesian Ridgeback page to read more about MY dog!

 The Boxer will be well-known as a family-friendly dog.
 They love horsing around with children, and will bond with your kids very strongly.
 Again, as a larger breed they need to be watched when around small children, as they may inadvertently knock one over.
 Probably best for families with children over 6 years +.